Adorayim Army Base, Israel

 Well, perhaps not entirely gone.
 I was at the pots and Yehuda came to speed things up one evening.
 Taking the hose, he established a second washing station on the floor.
 He didn’t crouch, the ground simply became a working surface.
 “Now I can definitely see you’re not American,” I said to him.
 “Americans don’t know how to use the floor.”
 Would he take this as an insult?
 No, he smiled and seemed pleased.

 He called in the other two cooks — he was, it turned out, the most senior — and we started a chain of dishes and pots.
 There was yelling and spray and I raced to keep up.
 One can enjoy, briefly, the company of men.
-Then, after the kitchen was done, Yehuda asked me if I had anything to smoke.
-And whether I had anything to drink.
+Then, after the kitchen was done, Yehuda asked me if I had anything to smoke or drink.
 As I stepped out into the night he wrestled with his skepticism, but I returned from Islay to the cooks’ room with a bottle of whisky.
-A big nargilah pipe appeared from behind their cracked black faux-leather sofa, as did a couple of large cardboard boxes filled with treat rations that had not quite reached their bureaucratically intended destination (we belonged to a tank unit, by the way).
+A big nargilah pipe appeared from behind their cracked black faux-leather sofa, as did a couple of large cardboard boxes filled with treat rations that had not quite reached their bureaucratically-intended destinations (we belonged to a tank unit, by the way).
 Pavel, who claimed he didn’t drink, had some sips that were simply fuckingly good.
 In the nargila burnt sweet apple tobacco.
 There were pears from the kitchen.
 Yehuda put a film in the VCR.
-Yes, it was Braveheart.
+It was Braveheart.